Are you a big fan of anime figures? Or are you looking for a big anime event in Tokyo?

 Doing it this way, you’ll still have to wait in the same line as everyone who’s buying them on-site.

-As mentioned above, it takes place in winter and summer of each year, in February and July.
+As mentioned above, it takes place in the winter and fall of each year, in February and November.

-As an anime event in both summer and winter that you can find in Tokyo, it’s a bit more accessible than events like AnimeJapan.
+As an anime event held twice a year in Tokyo, it’s a bit more accessible than events like AnimeJapan.

 What is the schedule?

-There’s no unified event schedule unlike other big events such as AnimeJapan, but there’s the occasional booth and stage event here and there from bigger companies, check the official website or read the guidebook that you’ll get the day of the event.
+There’s no unified event schedule unlike other big events such as AnimeJapan, but there are occasional booth and stage events from bigger companies, so check the official website or read the guidebook that you’ll get the day of the event.

 If you’re into collecting figures, expect a tight schedule if you want to see everything- the place is huge.
-Doors open at 10 AM and close at 5 PM, so get there early, especially if you want to buy the convention exclusives and limited garage kits.
+Keep in mind doors open at 10am and close at 5pm, so get there early, especially if you want to buy the convention exclusives and limited garage kits.

 What should I bring?

 Bring a collapsible bag or something to hold your stuff.
-These things are big, so make sure you can carry them home.
+These figures and kits are big, so make sure you can carry them home.

-Not everywhere, particularly the garage kit tables, but the help desk is sure to have English staff to help you out.
-The map and guide book are in Japanese, so definitely plan ahead and do some translating beforehand if you need to.
+Not everywhere, particularly the garage kit tables, but the help desk is sure to have English-speaking staff to help you out.
+The map and guidebook are in Japanese, so definitely plan ahead and do some translating beforehand if you need to.

 How much money do I need?

-Garage kits usually average out at about 7,000 yen, (like 65 USD) give or take a few thousand yen for size and quality.
-Certainly seems expensive, but they’re one (few?) of a kind scale figures, and just like at its big brother Comiket, the best items sell out in a flash.
+Garage kits usually average out at about 7,000 yen, (like 65 USD), or give or take a few thousand yen for size and quality.
+Certainly, it seems expensive, but they’re one-of-a-kind scale figures, and just like at its big brother Comiket, the best items sell out in a flash.

-The big companies like Goodsmile Company also have their event exclusive figures that you can check for on their website.
+In addition to garage kits, the big companies like Goodsmile Company also have their event-exclusive figures that you can check for on their website.

 Do companies give away free stuff at Wonder Festival?

-Not often, they mostly promote via the figure showcases.
+Not often, they mostly promote via figure showcases.

-But, previous years included things like blank nendoroid face scooping where for 300 yen you can get as many nendo faces as you can fit into a single scoop.
+But previous years included things like a blank Nendoroid face scooping that go for 300 yen.
+You can get as many Nendoroid faces as you can fit into a single scoop.
 Not quite a free giveaway but it’s the same in spirit.

 Are items cheaper in Wonder Festival than in a regular store?

-The exclusives certainly will be, so you know what to do. ;9
+The exclusives certainly will be, so you know what to do!

 Is it worth it?

-A Comiket for plastic over paper- stick it to the environment and buy a 2D floozy in PVC.
+A Comiket for plastic over paper- stick it to the environment and buy a 2D waifu in PVC.

 There’s plenty of original creations to look at, not to mention seeing what’s on the horizon for official anime figures yet to be released.